Achieving Positive Covert Capacity over MIMO AWGN Channels

 \section{Conclusion}

 We studied the basic limits of covert communication over MIMO AWGN channels.
-One of the major findings is that, it is possible to achieve a non-diminishing covert rate if the number of transmit antennas scales up sufficiently fast.
-We also showed that, in that massive MIMO limit, the covert capacity of MIMO AWGN channels is identical to its non-covert counterpart, as long as the illegitimate receiver is not aligned to any spatial transmit direction of the legitimate receiver.
+One of the major findings is that, it is possible to achieve a positive covert capacity if the number of transmit antennas scales up sufficiently fast.
+We also showed that, in the massive MIMO limit, the covert capacity of MIMO AWGN channels is identical to its non-covert counterpart, as long as the illegitimate receiver is not aligned to any spatial transmit direction of the legitimate receiver.
 For an arbitrary number of transmit antennas, the achievable scheme involves the utilization of the null-space between the transmitter and the illegitimate receiver.

-On the other hand, the maximum achievable covert coding rate is diminishing with the blocklength if there is no null-space between the transmitter and the illegitimate receiver.
+On the other hand, the covert capacity is zero if there is no null-space between the transmitter and the illegitimate receiver.
 In this case, the maximum number of covert bits scales as $\mathcal{O}(\sqrt{n})$ with or without a secret codebook.
 Similar to communication with IS, covert communication without a secret codebook can be achieved only if the illegitimate receiver’s channel is noisier than the legitimate receiver’s channel.

-Future research could be directed towards investigating covert communication and communication with IS for delay constrained applications, under different attack models, and exploiting artificial noise transmission to limit the illegitimate receiver’s detection capabilities.
+Future research could be directed towards investigating covert communication and communication with IS for delay-constrained applications, under different attack models, and exploiting artificial noise transmission to limit the illegitimate receiver’s detection capabilities.

 \appendices